upsiflu/less-ui/README.md

 - It is headless, so you need to bring your own widget framework such as _elm-widgets_ and _elm-ui_.
   There is a convergence in the Ui APIs, and Restrictive adheres to this standard so that you can easily integrate it with these.
 No need to learn yet another API.
-- TODO: On the side of Routing and Data it aims to worl well with elm-pages v3.
+- TODO: On the side of Routing and Data it aims to work well with elm-pages v3.
 - Being `Restrictive`, the focus is on offering a very limited set of semantically sound and conventional features to manage Ui state.
   All interactive components this library offers are "Links" that map from a given Url to another.
 As far as possible, they should render as `<a href>`, and only Tabs should render as `<button>`s.
 You need to use other libraries to modify your `Model`.
+- You get high degree of cohesion so it's useful for quick, small projects, unlike _elm-pages_ which allows for stronger decoupling (?).

 **By integrating `Restrictive`, you get the following benefits:**